kblair40/watchlist/README.md

 ## Initial Setup

-By default, you will have AAPL in your watchlist.
+By default, you will have AAPL and SPY in your watchlist.
 To delete it, or any ticker you choose to add, simply click on the trash can icon next to it.

 ![Gif showing initial setup and how to delete a ticker](./assets/gifs/deleting_tickers.gif)